Game of Thrones: filming at Castle Ward

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-With season three of the hit HBO epic fantasy series Game of Thrones now underway, we talk to Castle Ward about their experience of hosting some of the cast and crew for series one.
+As season four of the hit HBO epic fantasy series Game of Thrones gets underway, we talk to Castle Ward about their experience of hosting some of the cast and crew for series one.

 Based on the best selling novels Song of Ice and Fire by George RR Martin, the television series is set on the fictional continents of Essos and Westeros and follows the violent dynastic struggles of rival clans who fight for supremacy and the Iron Throne.

 Game of Thrones has been filmed in a variety of locations including Morocco, Iceland, Malta and Croatia, however the majority of filming took place in Northern Ireland, where the rugged yet beautiful landscape provided a stunning scenic backdrop.

 With well known Hollywood stars taking centre stage such as Sean Bean (Ned Stark), Peter Dinklage (Tyrion Lannister) and Charles Dance (Tywin Lannister), the visitors and staff at Castle Ward witnessed the temporary transformation of the 17th century farmyard into 'Winterfell' – House Stark.

 The filming started with a pilot episode in 2009, some of which was located at Castle Ward, which included eight weeks building 'Winterfell' and then four filming days, and was successfully adapted for television with filming continuing throughout 2010.

 Jacqueline Baird, Visitor Services Manager for Castle Ward describes her experience of the filming and dramatic transformation of Castle Ward: